-Instructions.
+Instructions .
 When a student completes the course work, fill out the blanks in this section and provide the form to the proctor with the examination.

-Name of Licensee: After an examination is administered, complete and return nation to the school in a sealed exam packet or in pdf format.
-I certify that: not related by blood, marr would influence me from p party in the administration of this examination.
-I am riage or any other relationship to the licensee which properly administering the examination. positive photo identification prior to completing the examination. was administered under my supervision on reference material.
-4. I have not permitted the e in any way or by any meth assistance and had no access to books, notes or examination to be compromised, copied, or recorded nod.
-The amount of time the student took to complete the Time to complete the entire of ourse and final exam Notation of any problem or co ncerns: Name and Telephone of Proc tor (please print):
+Name of Course: Name of Licensee: Instructions to Proctor .
+After an examination is administered, complete and return this certification and examination to the school in a sealed exam packet or in pdf format.
+I certify that: I am a disinterested third party in the administration of this examination.
+I am not related by blood, marriage or any other relationship to the licensee which would influence me from properly administering the examination.
+The licensee showed me positive photo identification prior to completing the examination.
+The enclosed examination was administered under my supervision on The licensee received no assistance and had no access to books, notes or reference material.
+I have not permitted the examination to be compromised, copied, or recorded in any way or by any method.
+Provide an estimate of the amount of time the student took to complete the assignment.
+Time to complete the entire course and final exam.
+Notation of any problem or concerns: Name and Telephone of Proctor (please print):